With the launch of AMD Ryzen 5 7600X, many are looking forward to skipping the Ryzen 5600X as the 7600X is around 20% faster in gaming.

 While the chips can be used on both locked and unlocked chipsets, they will always use the same socket.
 Ryzen 7600X is compatible with AM5 and the 12600K will fit on an LGA 1700 socket.

-AMD currently has 4 total chipsets for the Ryzen 7000 family which are essentially dual X670 and B650 chipsets with EXPO and Non-EXPO versions respectively for both.
-All these chipsets allow overclocking where the EXPO motherboards will further unlock the overclocking performance of both the CPU and RAM.
+AMD currently has 4 total chipsets for the Ryzen 7000 family which are essentially dual X670 and B650 chipsets with Extreme and Non-Extreme versions respectively for both.
+The Extreme editions will provide more PCI-E 5.0 lanes compared to the non-E editions.

 i5 12600K, on the other hand, can be used on 6 different 600 series chipsets, and the only chipset that allows CPU overclocking is the Z690.